spdk/spdk/doc/bdev.md

 This command will remove NVMe bdev named Nvme0.

+The SPDK NVMe bdev driver provides the multipath feature.
+Please refer to
+@ref nvme_multipath for details.

 ### NVMe bdev character device {#bdev_config_nvme_cuse}

 This feature is considered as experimental.
 You must configure with --with-nvme-cuse